-The investment objective of US Collection is to achieve long term capital appreciation by primarily investing in or taking exposures (both long and short) to a diversified portfolio of North American equities and equity related securities and currencies, as described below, listed or traded on North American Recognised Exchanges.
+The investment objective of CHALLENGE North American Equity Fund is to achieve long term capital appreciation by primarily investing in or taking exposures (both long and short) to a diversified portfolio of North American equities and equity related securities, and currencies as described below, listed or traded on North American Recognised Exchanges.

-The Sub-Fund may invest or take exposures directly or indirectly through, for example, collective investment schemes as outlined below which may include exposures to indices of the relevant asset type and/or FDIs (listed or traded on North American Recognised Exchanges or over-the-counter).
+The Sub-Fund may invest or take exposures directly or indirectly through FDIs (listed or traded on North American Recognised Exchanges or OTC).